rec/rec/resume.md

 - Amsterdam, Netherlands

-Decades of experience; a plethora of projects taken from conception to completion and production, in areas including fintech, DSP, big data, distributed systems and more; hundreds of thousands of lines of working, production code in a dozen programming languages; expert in Python, and C++.
+Decades of experience; a plethora of projects taken from conception to completion and production, in areas including search, large data, audio and DSP, fintech, distributed systems, lighting control, audio, and more; hundreds of thousands of lines of working, tested production code in two dozen programming languages; expert in Python and C++.

 I specialize in rapid development of highly reliable, performant, scalable, minimal, clear and maintainable solutions to difficult problems.
 "Everything should be made as simple as possible, but no simpler."

-## Selected Experience
+## Employment Highlights

-### <span>CTO, Engora</span> <span>Jan 2022 -- Jan 2023</span>
+### <span>CTO, Engora</span> <span>April 2021 -- Jan 2023</span>

-Engora is an innovative search engine
+[Engora](https://engora.tech/) is an innovative search engine for mechanical engineering parts.

+The founder created a good demo and then raised money through crowdfunding and Reddit and I came in after that, first as a consultant and then became CTO.

+As the only full-time programmer I had my hands in everything, but here are the parts I wrote all of, all in Python:

+* A _parts crawler_ over two dozen disparate disparate websites totalling almost a million parts, first directly, then proxied, finally using ScraperAPI's fancy new asynchronous proxy, with a _searchable HTTP cache_ in PostgreSQL, later rewritten entirely because it got huge and I learned better.

+* A _data store_ based on S3, replicated over multiple providers and with an incremental offsite "physical" backup, a _data resource management system_, for convenient replication of resources, and projects containing multiple resources, including sharded files.

+* A neat little proprietary _memory-mapped index_ for direct searching and retrieval, and [Whoosh](https://whoosh.readthedocs.io/en/latest/) for text searching.

+* Configuration files and variables, monitoring variables, logging, user interaction journaling, and other unsexy but satisfying details.

+* "Practically complete" test coverage of everything

+* And to run and keep track of all of those, a tidy [`typer`](https://typer.tiangolo.com/) _CLI_ named `engora`, with over two dozen commands and subcommands, hundreds of flags and "practically complete" documentation.

 ### <span>Contractor, A-Team</span> <span>January 2021 -- January 2022</span>

-A-Team is a consultancy firm
+[A-Team](https://www.a.team/) is a consultancy firm with a very usable billing and organization system, and a competent, warm and supportive management, that provided me with solid but unremarkable programming C++ and Python contracts then.

 ### <span>Lead developer on BiblioPixel, Maniacal Labs</span> <span> (2016-2019)

-Maniacal Lab's BiblioPixel is a popular lighting control program for LEDs in strips, matrices, cubes and other layouts, as well as other lighting systems such as the Philips Hue and DMX.
+Maniacal Lab's BiblioPixel was a popular lighting control program written in Python to control LEDs in strips, matrices, cubes and other layouts, as well as other lighting systems such as the Philips Hue and DMX.

-I rewrote it from the ground up, with a REST server for pixel and higher-level control, both code and data plug-ins, animators including video feedback with an IIR filter, and a new data model to numpy arrays, with order-of-magnitude speedup and perfect backwards compatibility.
+I rewrote it from the ground up, with a REST server for pixel and higher-level control, both code and data plug-ins, animators including video feedback with an IIR filter, and a new data model using `numpy` arrays, leading to very roughly a 30x speedup with perfect backwards compatibility.
+Mostly Python, some Cython and C++.
+(I'd use [pybind11](https://pybind11.readthedocs.io/en/stable/) if I had to do it again.)

-    Python, C++, Cython

 ### <span>Senior software engineer at Ripple </span> <span>(2014-2016) </span>

 Ripple is a financial technology firm with its own eponymous cryptocurrency.
-I worked for most of my time there on their flagship application rippled, a complex and complicated C++17 cryptoledger named rippled on deployment, debugging, devops, build and monitoring.
+I worked on their flagship application `rippled`, a complex and complicated C++17 crypto-ledger that actually implements their cryptocurrency, on the ledger code, on deployment, debugging, devops, build and monitoring.
+Mostly in C++ with some Python.

-    C++, Python

-### <span>Sole developer on SlowGold 8, World Wide Woodshed </span> <span>(2009-2014) </span>
+### <span>CTO, World Wide Woodshed </span> <span>(2009-2014) </span>

 I had always wanted to write a complete desktop audio application!